sebastiancarlos/cl-yasboi/README.md

 guide (*read: I don't know how to do it*).
 If you're interested, you can look into [ECL](https://ecl.common-lisp.dev/) (Embeddable Common-Lisp) which promises way smaller binaries.

+## Automated Build and Installation (Makefile)

+While the REPL-based approach to make an executable are standard for Common Lisp development, we need to provide something more convenient for the final user.

+SO, this project includes a `Makefile` with the following commands:
+- `make build` generates the executable (Only requires `sbcl` and `curl`).
+- `make install` puts the generated executable in a standard `PATH` location.
+- `make` is short for `make install`.

+It generates the executable by installing and using a temporary Quicklisp environment in the project folder, which is cleaned up afterwards.
+This is required because we can't assume nor figure out how the user has ASDF and Quicklisp setup on their machine, if at all.

+The entire logic can be found on the `.internal-scripts/` folder, which is called by the `Makefile`.
+But here's the gist:

+1. Download the `quicklisp.lisp` bootstrap file using `curl`.
+2. Install Quicklisp into a *temporary* local directory within the project:
+    `./.ql-tmp/`.
+3. Use this Quicklisp instance to download the project's dependencies, compile the project, and build the final executable (`cl-yasboi`).
+4. Automatically cleans up afterwards (whether success or error).
+5.  `make install` copies the generated executable to a standard location (default: `/usr/local/bin`), making it accessible system-wide.

 ## Brief Description of Software Used